alefesouza/dotfiles/archlinux-configuration.md

 ### filemanager-actions

-To add an "Open with Code" options on the nautilus context menu
+To add an "Open with Code" options on the Nautilus context menu

     pacman -S filemanager-actions

 ## Useful links:

 [yay](https://github.com/Jguer/yay) - To install AUR packages.

-[asdf](https://github.com/asdf-vm/asdf) - To manage version of almost all most used programming languages.
+[asdf](https://github.com/asdf-vm/asdf) - To manage programming languages which I most use.